Rongger/unplugin-auto-re-export/README.md

 ###### feature

 - Supports Vite, Webpack, Rollup, esbuild and more, powered by <a href="https://github.com/unjs/unplugin">unplugin</a>.
-- auto generate re-export file and modify when watched files change.
+- Auto generate re-export file and modify when watched files change.

 ## Install